Snowshoeing: Safety Activity Checkpoints

 Know where to snowshoe.
 Snowshoe at Girl Scout camps, national and state parks, Nordic centers (usually located around a ski resort), and ski slopes.
 Avoid backcountry destinations.
 Connect with your Girl Scout council for site suggestions.
 Also, for information about snowshoe events, visit Winter Trails.

 Include girls with disabilities.
 Communicate with girls with disabilities and/or their caregivers to assess any needs and accommodations.
-Learn more about the resources and information that Snowshoe Mountain provides to people with disabilities.

 - Thick, water-resistant gloves or mittens

 - Heavy, wool insulating socks (avoid cotton socks)

 - Sunglasses or ski goggles to protect eyes from bright snow glare

 - Water bottle, high-energy food (such as fruits and nuts), sunscreen (SPF of at least 15), and lip balm

 - Daypack to carry personal belongings